 Cima Capi 909 m

-The peak appears especially impressive when observed from the road leading to the village of Pregasina, from which it shows itself as a superb pointed pyramid.
-Three reasons make the ascent to Cima Capi a fine experience: the interest of the approaching itinerary and the next Via Ferrata, the breathtaking views over the near Garda Lake and above all the important and well preserved remains of the First World War, a powerful defensive system built by the Austro-Hungarians on this mountain lying in a strategic position, with the purpose to check from the top the enemy troops' movements.
+The peak is especially impressive when observed from the road leading to the village of Pregasina, from which it appears as a superb pointed pyramid.
+Three reasons make the ascent to Cima Capi a fine experience: the interest of the approaching itinerary and the next Via Ferrata, the breathtaking views over the near Garda Lake and last but not least the important and well preserved remains of the First World War, a powerful defensive system built by the Austro-Hungarians on this mountain lying in a strategic position, with the purpose to check from the top the movements of the enemy troops.

 The starting point of the routes is Biacesa,